 - a.
 Define a mineral and explain how minerals form in nature; - b.
-Classify the mineral species;
+Classify the mineral species; - c.

-- c.
 Describe physical and chemical properties of important mineral species; - d.
 Understand the origin and association of minerals - e.
 Know the economic importance and uses of minerals; - f.
 Determine the identifying properties of a mineral.

-Unit/Chapter No of Classes Unit 1: Introduction and scope of Mineralogy 2 Unit 2: Study of Physical and Chemical Properties of Minerals 3 Unit 3: Genesis of Minerals and Environments of Mineral Formation 3 Unit 4: Classification of Minerals 3 IN-COURSE - 1
+Unit/Chapter No of Classes Unit 1: Introduction and scope of Mineralogy 2 Unit 2: Study of Physical and Chemical Properties of Minerals 3 Unit 3: Genesis of Minerals and Environments of Mineral Formation 3

-Unit 5: Detail Study of Important Mineral Species of the following classes- 9 Silicates, Native elements, Sulphides and Sulphosalts, Oxides and Hydrooxides, Halides, Carbonates, Nitrate, Borates, Sulphates, Chromates, Molybdates, Tungstates, Phosphates, Arsenates and Vanadates IN-COURSE - 2
+Unit 5: Detail Study of Important Mineral Species of the following classes- 9 Silicates, Native elements, Sulphides and Sulphosalts, Oxides and Hydrooxides, Halides, Carbonates, Nitrate, Borates, Sulphates, Chromates, Molybdates, Tungstates, Phosphates, Arsenates and Vanadates

-Unit 6: Paragenesis, Association, Occurrence and Uses of Minerals 2 Unit 7: Determinative Mineralogy: Physical and chemical methods; special 6 techniques/ instruments for mineral identification
+Unit 6: Paragenesis, Association, Occurrence and Uses of Minerals

+Unit 7: Determinative Mineralogy: Physical and chemical methods; special techniques/ instruments for mineral identification